-If the wiring of the outputs is carried out via a connection module, then the relevant operating instructions for the module must be followed.
+If the wiring of the outputs is carried out via a connection module, the respective operating instructions for the module are to be observed.

-Capacitive loads on the switching outputs have an effect on the switch-on and switch-off behavior.
+Capacitive loads on the switching outputs have an effect on the switch-on and switchoff behavior.
 The maximum capacity of 100 nF is a limit value.

-- 1. Connecting the switching outputs according to the application - For the thorough check of the switching functions, use a high resistance digital voltmeter and wire the switching outputs with a load.
+- Connecting the switching outputs according to the application - For the thorough check of the switching functions, use a high resistance digital voltmeter and wire the switching outputs with a load.
 This avoids the display of incorrect voltage values/output states.